 MtoA uses Arnold curves primitive to render hair.
 Curves can be rendered in three different modes: Ribbon, Thick, and Oriented.
 The following image illustrates the differences between them.
 In this document, only the Ribbon mode will be used, as it is the best mode for rendering thin hair/fur (the basis of this tutorial).

 Hair rendering mode in Arnold attributes

 The nature of hair or fur is that it is made up of a lot of very fine/thin strands.
-Typically the smaller something is in screen space, the more Anti-Aliasing (AA) samples is required to render it smooth and without flickering in animation, which makes rendering hair challenging.
+Typically the smaller something is in screen space, the more Camera (AA) samples are required to render it smooth and without flickering in animation, which makes rendering hair a challenge.
 To make fur rendering easier on the sampling Arnold has introduced something called "Min Pixel Width" (MPW).